JakeThomson/ATB_back-end/README.md

 - [Data Access API](https://github.com/JakeThomson/ATB_data-access-api)

 The system was built entirely by me in 10 weeks for my final year project.
-To find out more about this and other projects things I've worked on, check out my website [jake-t.codes](https://jake-t.codes)!
+To find out more about this and other projects I've worked on, check out my website [jake-t.codes](https://jake-t.codes)!

 ## Installation